mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 }
 {% endhighlight %}

-The very first thing here is the `@Sharable` annotation for our handler, this means it can be used by many different channels at the same time and it's *really* important for you to correctly mark your handlers as Netty will use this information to decide if it can reuse your handler in many different channels and threads.
+The very first thing here is the `@Sharable` annotation for our handler, this means it can be used by many different channels at the same time and its *really* important for you to correctly mark your handlers as Netty will use this information to decide if it can reuse your handler in many different channels and threads.

-Just like the client's registry takes an execution context for it's methods, our handler takes one when it's being created so it can provide it to the registry methods.
+Just like the client's registry takes an execution context for its methods, our handler takes one when it's being created so it can provide it to the registry methods.
 You can then provide any thread pool you'd like.

 Now let's look at the first case: